GSA/openacr-editor/README.md

 # OpenACR Editor

-With this tool, people can generate Accessibility Conformance Report in the [Open Product Accessibility Template (OPAT)](https://github.com/GSA/open-product-accessibility-template) format.
+With this tool, people can generate Accessibility Conformance Report in the [OpenACR](https://github.com/GSA/openacr) format.

 ## ATAG Report Tool (ART)